 i.
 SenixVIEW will disconnect and reconnect at the new address.

 d.
 Navigate to the Measure tool screen.
-Under “Measurement Activation” choose the SYNCH Master that matches the number of phases you intend to use.
+Under “Measurement Activation” choose the SYNC Master that matches the number of phases you intend to use.
 For example:

 i.
-If you want all sensors firing at one time, choose “SYNCH Master 1-Phase”.
+If you want all sensors firing at one time, choose “SYNC Master 1-Phase”.

 ii.
-If you want your sensors grouped to measure in 4 groups, choose “SYNCH Master 4-Phases”.
+If you want your sensors grouped to measure in 4 groups, choose “SYNC Master 4-Phases”.

 iv.
-Do not choose a SYNCH Master phase less than the number of phases you intend to have.
+Do not choose a SYNC Master phase less than the number of phases you intend to have.

 f.
 Disconnect the master sensor from SenixVIEW.